christianbammann/Automated-EEG-Signal-Based-Sleep-State-Classification/README.md

-# Automated EEG Signal-Based Sleep State Classification
+# Automated EEG Signal-Based Sleep State Classification and Analysis

-This project aims to classify different sleep states from EEG signal recordings through the use of machine and deep learning models.
+This project presents an automated approach for sleep stage classification using electroencephalogram (EEG) signals from the PhysioNet Sleep-EDF Expanded dataset.

 ---